Semeruk/Android-Dagger2-SubComponents/README.md

-# Android Dagger2 Subcomponents approach
+# Android Dagger2 with Subcomponents approach

 This project shows that the class with the @Singleton annotation lasts the entire lifecycle of the application, but what if we need it only once?